 Overall, Shopify apps help you improve automation and store management from any location.
 App integrations allow you scale your online business and speed up actions such as order processing, your store's visibility on the search engine, and product management.

 👉 Additional Information: The 15+ Best Shopify Plugins in 2020

 Like most of its competitors, Shopify supports dropshipping.

-This is a plus for small businesses with less money, time, and no warehouse space.
+This is an advantage for small businesses with less money, time, and no warehouse space.
 But what is Shopify dropshipping all about?
 You could ask perhaps.

-Dropshipping is a tested online business model that doesn't prompt you to hold any stock levels.
+Dropshipping is a tested online business model that doesn't force you to hold any stock.
 The store owner, instead, forwards customers’ orders to the supplier who completes the fulfillment process by shipping the products directly.

 Shopify dropshipping turns out to be a more convenient and cost-effective selling technique.
 Transferring your customers’ sales to the supplier means you don't have to bear the burden of shipping or holding large amounts of inventory.
 After all, you get to mark up the prices in your store.

-As we'll explain further in this guide, you’ll need to install your favorite dropshipping app as they don’t come preinstalled.
+You’ll need to install your favorite dropshipping app as they don’t come pre-installed.
 There are various Shopify dropshipping apps to work with.

-But, first of all, you want to read the guides below before settling on any app:
+But first, you should read the guides below before settling on any app: